Home 9 Applicants 9 Ontario Labour Mobility Act

 What does it mean for the College of Early Childhood Educators?

-The College has changed its registration process for out-of-province workers who are already certified in the same occupation by a regulatory authority of another Canadian province or territory.
+The College has an application pathway for out-of-province workers who are already certified in the same occupation by a regulatory authority of another Canadian province or territory.
 The College will not require these applicants to undergo additional material training, experience, examinations or assessments to meet the education requirement for registration.

 These applicants must still meet all other requirements for registration, including proof of language fluency, payment of an application fee, providing evidence of good character, providing evidence from the regulatory authority of the province or territory in which the applicant is certified that the licence or certificate is in good standing, and other supporting documents or information as required by the College.

 The College may refuse to register an applicant certified by a regulatory authority of another province or territory or may impose terms, conditions or limitations on the applicant’s Certificate of Registration under certain circumstances set out in the Labour Mobility Code.
-For example, these measures can be taken if, in the College’s opinion, such action is necessary to protect the public interest as a result of complaints or criminal, disciplinary or other proceedings against the individual in any jurisdiction, whether in or outside Canada, relating to the individual’s competency, conduct or character.
+For example, such actions may be taken if the applicant fails to meet any of theregistration requirements, or if the College determines that it is necessary to protect the public interest due to the applicant’s conduct, complaints, criminal charges, or disciplinary proceedings whether in or outside Canada related to the individual’s competency, conduct, or character.

 Back to Top